!Notes about Happy Tails Formatting!

 Photos and text about the pet's story, in any grid or layout you think looks good.
 In terms of formatting, try to switch it up visually, story to story, if you can.

-If the pet was renamed, the first time they're named in your copy, write it as: Name at Home ("Name at shelter" at the shelter) or (here he was called "Name at Shelter"), etc, and then moving forward, only refer to them by their new name.
+If the pet was renamed, the title of the section should be "Current Name (Original Name)".
+In the copy, the first time they're named write it as: Name at Home ("Name at shelter" at the shelter) or (here he was called "Name at Shelter"), etc, and then moving forward, only refer to them by their new name.
 If quoting a volunteer or staff favorite write up that uses the shelter name, replace it with [Name at Home].
+If quoting the family do not refer to the pet by their shelter name unless it's a direct quote, even if it's the first mention of their name in the text.

 For example: